 - Sensitivity studies will be performed on facilities identified by the SOS-T as potential IROL facilities.
-Existing IROL facilities will be evaluated on a periodic basis to determine whether they still meet the IROL criteria as defined in PJM M-37: Reliability Coordination, Section 3. - Sensitivity study will be performed on BC/PEPCO import capability. - Sensitivity study will be performed by monitoring external facilities and applying external contingencies which are located electrically close to the PJM border.
-The additional study will help prevent issues along the seams of PJM and its neighbors. - Analysis of specific N-2 conditions will also be performed to avoid situations where cascading outages could occur due to an N-1 contingency followed by relay-induced line tripping resulting from insufficient time for Operations to react. - Analysis of planning and operational gas pipeline contingencies.
+Existing IROL facilities will be evaluated on a periodic basis to determine whether they still meet the IROL criteria as defined in PJM M-37: Reliability Coordination, Section 3. - Sensitivity study will be performed on BC/PEPCO import capability. - Sensitivity study will be performed by monitoring external facilities and applying external contingencies thatwhich are located electrically close to the PJM border.
+The additional study will help prevent issues along the seams of PJM and its neighbors. - Analysis of specific N-2 conditions will also be performed to avoid situations where cascading outages could occur due to an N-1 contingency followed by relay-induced line tripping resulting from insufficient time for Operations to react. - Analysis of planning and operational gas pipeline contingencies. - Analysis of system conditions for the extreme 90/10 PJM load forecast.